Chiru/FIWARE-POIDataProvider/docs/POI_Data_Provider__Installation_and_Administration_Guide.md

 * the server will contain confidential data not for anyone's eyes, or
 * the REST interface will be used to add or update data.

+### Remove NGSI-10 support for confidential data
+NGSI-10 support does not contain access control.
+If not all the POIs in the server are open data, remove the directory `/var/www/html/poi_dp/ngsi10/` .

 ### Register the POI data provider to authentication services
 Currently supported authentication services are: